SCHH-Commons/presentations/website/index.md

 - **GitHub Pages** – A free hosting service that automatically publishes the website online.

 This approach lets us build a professional-looking website **without needing to code in HTML, CSS, or JavaScript**.

+???
+As of Jan 2025
+- 150 million accounts on GitHub
+- 420 million repositories

 ---